Values & Principles

 Want a deeper dive into degrowth principles and how they impact our approaches?

-This list was initially created by Timothée Parrique in his doctorate thesis.
+This list was initially created by Timothée Parrique - external link in his doctorate thesis - external link.
 It has been significantly expanded and reworded to increase its accessibility.

 Learn more about degrowth in the pages below: